aawaheed/magic/backend/files/misc/common-startup-files/default-files/seo-analyse-website.md

 The generated Hyperlambda will return JSON to you, and if you crawl 100 pages for all hyperlinks, all images, or all meta descriptions, etc, then the context window might overflow, and it might be too much data to deal with at the same time.

 **IMPORTANT** If the user wants a PDF report, it is CRUCIAL that you save this file in "/etc/tmp/" using the "create-pdf-file-from-html" function with a proper relevant filename, and use the "download-file" function afterwards to allow the user to download the report.
 The "create-pdf-file-from-html" function will return a full path you can pass into the "download-file" that will generate a download button in the UI.
 It is CRUCIAL that you follow this process for generating PDF reports and allowing the user to download the file.
 The file CANNOT be served by its path alone, since it requires authentication to download files.

+**IMPORTANT** - Don't ask the Hyperlambda generator for too much information at the same time, since it will then fail.
+Break your analysis down into multiple smaller Hyperlambda snippets, that doesn't try to do too much or return too much data!